Saliency-Guided Complexity Control for HEVC Decoding: Solution to SGCC optimization formulation

 \section{Solution to SGCC optimization formulation}

 In this section, we concentrate on solving our SGCC formulation of (\ref{f2}), to achieve complexity control of HEVC decoding.
 Since Fig. \ref{fig:MSE} has shown that the loss of MSE caused by disabling DF is significantly less than that by simplifying MC, there exists $\Delta S_D(f_n,w_n)\ll \Delta S_M(g_n,w_n)$.
-Thus, we can rewrite (\ref{f2}) of our SGCC formulation as \eqref{rel}.
+Therefore, in our SGCC approach, we do not simplify MC when the target complexity $\Delta C_T$ can be achieved by only disabling DF, i.e., $\Delta C_T\leq\sum_{n=1}^N \Delta C_D(f_n=1 ,w_n)$).
+The MC is simplified only if $\Delta C_T$ cannot be satisfied by disabling DF, i.e., $\Delta C_T>\sum_{n=1}^N \Delta C_D(f_n=1 ,w_n)$).
+As such, we can rewrite (\ref{f2}) of our SGCC formulation as \eqref{rel}.
+Moreover, as shown in \eqref{rel}, the perceptual quality loss is minimized by the optimization term, in which the DF and MC of non-salient CTUs are disabled/simplified in priority.

 As discussed in Section \uppercase\expandafter{\romannumeral3}-A, we replace $\Delta S_D(f_n,w_n)$ and $\Delta S_M(g_n,w_n)$ of \eqref{rel} by their normalized functions $\Delta \widetilde S_D(f_n,w_n)$ and $\Delta \widetilde S_M(g_n,w_n)$.
 Then, given the relationship of (\ref{sd_nor}), (\ref{sm_nor}), (\ref{fff1}) and (\ref{fff2}), formulation (\ref{rel}) can be finally turned to \eqref{22}, where $\Delta C^{'}_T = \Delta C_T-\sum_{n=1}^N \frac{1}{N}\cdot(a\cdot w_n+b)$.